How to Make Natural Sunscreen Bars

 Instructions

-• Add the shea butter, coconut oil and beeswax pellets to a double boiler over medium heat, and stir frequently until it’s melted and clear.
+• Add shea butter, coconut oil and beeswax pellets to a double boiler over medium heat and stir until melted and clear.

 • Remove the pan from the heat, then stir in the vitamin E oil and sweet almond oil until well combined.